Skip to content

 Agents

 The Agents view lists autonomous systems that utilize models, tools, and data to perform complex actions within your codebase.
-This table provides details on the function, context, and security configuration of each discovered autonomous agent.
+This table provides details on the function, context, and security configuration of each discovered autonomous agent, whether identified in code repositories or cloud services.

 To access Agents:

-1. From the AQG main menu, select Inventory.
+1. From the AQG main menu AI section, select Inventory.

 2. Under the AI Assets group, select Agents.